chinglee-iot/FreeRTOS-Kernel/MISRA.md

 - MISRA C:2012 Rule 8.4: A compatible declaration shall be visible when an object or function with external linkage is defined. vTaskEnterCriticalFromISR()/vTaskExitCriticalFromISR are used at some ports.

+#### Rule 8.5

+_Ref 8.5.1_

+- MISRA C:2012 Rule 8.5: An external object or function shall be declared once in one and only one file.
+        This is false alarm, function is declared in header file correctly.

 #### Rule 11.3

 _Ref 11.3.1_